 National Handwriting Day

-National Handwriting Day is an opportunity to reintroduce yourself to a pen or pencil and a piece of paper.
-In this day of computers, more and more information, notes, and letters are sent back and forth via a keyboard and cyberspace.
+National Handwriting Day is today, a January 23 holiday.
+It is an opportunity to reintroduce yourself to a pen or pencil and a piece of paper.
+In this day of computers, more and more information, notes, and letters are sent back and forth via a keyboard and sent via cyberspace.

 According to the Writing Instrument Manufacturers Association (WIMA) website “The purpose of National Handwriting Day is to alert the public to the importance of handwriting.
 According to WIMA, National Handwriting Day is a chance for all of us to re-explore the purity and power of handwriting.”